Fiat Punto: Facelift

 At the beginning of 2003, Fiat celebrated the rollout of the 5,000,000th production Punto.
 During the same year, the second generation facelift brought further revisions to the platform, including extensive changes to the exterior styling and engines, partly due to changes in pedestrian safety regulations.

 The round Fiat badge, found only on the bonnet of second-generation models, was introduced on the tailgate of the second generation facelift.
 On 1 June 2005, Fiat produced the 6,000,000th Punto at the Melfi plant.

 Engine changes included a new 1.4 L 16v engine, alongside the staple 1.2 and 1.2 L 16v variants, and the introduction of two HGT versions, the 1.9 L MultiJet diesel engine and the 1.8 L 16v petrol engine, which could reach almost 130 mi/h continued over from the pre-facelift version.
 There was an introduction also of the 1.3 L common rail diesel MultiJet engine.

 Punto Classic

-Despite the launch of the slightly larger Grande Punto at the end of 2005, the second generation Punto remained in production, marketed as the Punto Classic, and has been sold in many emerging markets in addition to the newer versions.
+Despite the launch of the slightly larger Grande Punto at the end of 2005, the second generation Punto remained in production, marketed as the Punto Classic, and has been sold in many markets in addition to the newer versions.
 It was launched for the first time in Chile in 2007.
 It ended production in Italy in November 2010.